-Sector Concentration Risk: To the extent that the Fund emphasizes, from time to time, investments in a particular sector, the Fund will be subject to a greater degree to the risks particular to that sector, including the sector described below.
+Sector Concentration Risk: To the extent that the Fund emphasizes, from time to time, investments in a particular sector, the Fund will be subject to a greater degree to the risks particular to that sector, including the sector(s) described below.
 Market conditions, interest rates, and economic, regulatory, or financial developments could significantly affect a single sector.
 By focusing its investments in a particular sector, the Fund may face more risks than if it were diversified broadly over numerous sectors.

-- Information Technology Sector Risk: As of December 31, 2023, 29% of the Fund's assets were invested in the information technology sector.
+- Information Technology Sector Risk: As of December 31, 2024, 29% of the Fund's assets were invested in the information technology sector.
 Information technology companies may be significantly affected by aggressive pricing as a result of intense competition and by rapid product obsolescence due to rapid development of technological innovations and frequent new product introduction.
-Other factors, such as short product cycle, possible loss or impairment of intellectual property rights, and changes in government regulations, may also adversely impact information technology companies.
+Other factors, such as short product cycle, possible loss or impairment of intellectual property rights, and changes in government regulations, may also adversely impact information technology companies. - Financials Sector Risk: As of December 31, 2024, 24% of the Fund's assets were invested in the financial sector.
+Financial companies are subject to extensive government regulation and can be significantly affected by the availability and cost of capital funds, changes in interest rates, the rate of corporate and consumer debt defaults, price competition and other sector-specific factors.

-Underlying ETF Risk: Because the Fund may invest in the Matthews Pacific Tiger Active ETF, it is subject to additional risks that do not apply to conventional mutual funds, including the risks that the market price of the ETF's shares may trade at a discount to its net asset value, an active secondary trading market may not develop or be maintained, or trading may be halted by the exchange in which the ETFs trade, which may impact the Fund's ability to sell its shares of an ETF.
+Underlying ETF Risk: Because the Fund may invest in affiliated and unaffiliated ETFs, it is subject to additional risks that do not apply to conventional mutual funds, including the risks that the market price of ETF shares held by the Fund may trade at a discount to its net asset value, an active secondary trading market may not develop or be maintained, or trading may be halted by the exchange in which an ETF trades, which may impact the Fund's ability to sell its shares of an ETF.